Blue Bridge Relocation

 From Mt Vernon Rd, people can take 44th Street SE and turn left onto Otis Road SE to get to Amazing Space or the Penningroth Barn.

-In preparation for relocating the “Blue Bridge” to its new home, abutments are being created for the bridge to rest upon.
-This requires workers bringing large equipment, materials and trucks through our prairie trails.
-To ensure the safety of our trail users, these areas will be closed until the bridge is relocated.
+In preparation for relocating the “Blue Bridge” to its new home, abutments were being created for the bridge to rest upon.
+This work meant the removal of some trees and prairie grasses, which will be restored once all construction work is completed.
+This work also required construction crews bringing large equipment, materials and trucks through our prairie trails.

 History of Bertram Road Bridge